 By 1929, the marriage had ended, and Joseph wed again, to 18-year-old Letha Belle Haynes (1911-1990), a native of Michigan.
 The nuptials took place on Jan.
 12, 1929, in Parchment, Kalamazoo County.
 She was the daughter of Frank and Lucinda (Buell) Haynes.

 Joseph and Letha resided in 1930 with his married brother Leo and extended family on East Michigan Avenue in Kalamazoo.
 That year, Joseph was employed as a finisher in a paper-manufacturing plant.
-They appear to have remained in Kalamazoo for the rest of their lives.
+They remained in Kalamazoo for the rest of their lives, and for 15 years he worked for the Panelyte Division of St. Regis.

 At the age of 62, Joseph died in Kalamazoo on March 15, 1965.

 Son William Frank "Bill" Miner (1935-1981) was born on July 16, 1935 in Kalamazoo.
-His first wife was Marianne Sivits, whom he married on Aug.
+He served a term in the U.S. Army.
+His first wife was Marianne "Mary" Sivits (July 25, 1941-2011), whom he married on Aug.
 1, 1959 at Gernsey Lake, Cloverdale County, MI.
-He was age 18 at the time.
-They had two sons and two daughters, among them Joseph Norman Miner II.
-After a divorce, Bill at the age of 35 married again to Viva Mae Kendall (1943-1999), the daughter of Daniel Merrit and Dorothy Mae (Basart) Kendall, and a native of Dorrence, Russell County, KS.
-Their marriage took place in Otsego County, MI, or in Gernsey Lake, Cloverdale County, MI.
-Bill and Viva had five daughters of their own, and resided for many years in East Jordan, Charlevoix County, MI.
-Bill died on Oct.
+He and she were age 18 at the time.
+Marianne was the daughter of Virgil and Vernice (Roebuck) Burchette.
+They produced two sons and two daughters.
+She liked to read and enjoyed arts and crafts.
+Eventually the couple divorced.
+Bill at the age of 35 married again to Viva Mae Kendall (1943-1999), the daughter of Daniel Merrit and Dorothy Mae (Bassett) Kendall, and a native of Dorrence, Russell County, KS.
+Their marriage took place in 1965 in Otsego County, MI, or in Gernsey Lake, Cloverdale County, MI.
+Bill and Viva had five daughters of their own.
+In all, Bill was the father of William Frank Miner Jr., Joseph Norman Miner III, Michelle Colter, Geana Zeerip, Letha Burkhead, Brenda Dean, Dorothy Warrington, Viva M. Miner and Amy Miner.
+They moved in 1976 to East Jordan, Charlevoix County, MI, and remained for the rest of their married lives.
+As a patient in Charlevoix Area Hospital, Bill died on Oct.
 8, 1981 at the age of 46, in East Jordan.
+Rev. Dale Turner, pastor of the Missionary Church, led the funeral, with interment occurring in Sunset Hill Cemetery.
 Viva outlived him by 18 years.
 She passed away in Charlevoix Area Hospital on March 11, 1999.
-Tragically, Bill's grandson, Joseph Norman Miner III, died on Sept.
-27, 2006 following an automobile accident.
-Children from Bill's first marriage reside in the area of Otsego, Allegan, MI, while the daughters from the second marriage make their homes in East Jordan, Charlevoix County, MI.
+Her burial also took place at Sunset Hill, with Rev. James Jordan officiating the funeral.
+An obituary was published in the Jordan Journal.
+Former wife Mary dwelled in Otsego and Allegan over the years.
+She died in Allegan on Dec.
+27, 2011.
+Her remains were interred in Mountain Home Cemetery.

 She died at Kalamazoo's Bronson Hospital at the age of 71 on March 13, 1977.